texfaq/texfaq.github.io/FAQ-biblatex.md

 systems, meaning that all interfaces are consistent (and compatible).

-Extracting data from `.bib` files for use with `biblatex` _can_ be achieved using ''classical'' BibTeX: however, this is limited.
+Extracting data from `.bib` files for use with `biblatex` _can_ be achieved using "classical" BibTeX: however, this is limited.
 The `biblatex` package is co-developed with the Biber program.
 This is a Unicode-aware system which can extract data from `.bib` files, sort according to a range of language criteria, and more.
 It is tied to `biblatex` (the output format is targeted